Icy-Monster/Luau-Tips/README.md

 ```lua
 Instance.new(ClassName, Parent)
 ```
-While this may look like the best way to create an instance, it can sometimes be less efficient if you do not know what you are doing.
+While this may look like the best way to create an instance, it can sometimes be less efficient, if you do not know what you are doing.
 The primary optimisation here will be the 2nd argument when using Instance.new().

 ```lua
 local Part = Instance.new("Part", workspace)